w32blaster/fyzon/README.md

 curl http://localhost:8080/api/project/3/file/gb/json > en.all.json
 ```

+where:
-where "3" is ID of project, "en" desired language to be exported and "json" is type of file
+  * "3" is the ID of project
+  * "gb" is desired language (country) to be exported
+  * "json" is type of file

 ## Properties format